 - Three points can be non-collinear

-- Circle passing through 3 point: Points are collinear
+Case 1: A circle passing through 3 points: Points are collinear

 Consider three points P, Q and R which are collinear.

-It can be seen that if three points are collinear any one of the points either lies outside the circle or inside it.
-Therefore, a circle passing through 3 point, where the points are collinear is not possible.
+It can be seen that if three points are collinear any one of the points either lie outside the circle or inside it.
+Therefore, a circle passing through 3 points, where the points are collinear is not possible.

-- Circle passing through 3 point: Points are non-collinear
+Case 2: A circle passing through 3 points: Points are non-collinear

 To draw a circle through three non-collinear points join the points as shown:

 Draw perpendicular bisectors of PQ and RQ.
 Let the bisectors AB and CD meet at O.